linzhuoliSOC/linzhuoliSOC.github.io/index.md

 ### Research Interests

-I am a sociologist who uses both computational and qualitative methods to uncover hidden structures of economic and cultural complex systems.
-I am interested in understanding novelty, innovation, and disruption in knowledge and economy, with a particular focus on their relations to social inequality, interpretability and uncertainty.
+I am a sociologist who uses both computational and qualitative methods to uncover hidden structures of knowledge and cultural complex systems.
+I am interested in production of knowledge, innovation, and social norms of technology, with a particular focus on interpretability,  uncertainty,  inequality, and disruptive changes in knowledge economy.